m-abdelgawad/investigate-soccer-database/README.md

 ## Project Overview

-Exploring The ultimate Soccer database for data analysis and machine learning!
+I explored The ultimate Soccer database for data analysis and machine learning!
-It contains data for soccer matches, players, and teams from several European countries from 2008 to 2016.
+The database contains data for soccer matches, players, and teams from several European countries from 2008 to 2016.

 ### The database includes:
 +25,000 matches +10,000 players 11 European Countries with their lead championship Seasons 2008